 The City of Norfolk also provides abundant self-pay parking near Norfolk Scope.
-View parking map.

-There are no tickets for graduation.
+There are no tickets for Commencement.
 General admission seating is available to all on a first-come, first-served basis.
 The doors for general admission will open at 8:45 a.m.
 Families and guests will not be allowed to enter Norfolk Scope before that time.
 “Seat saving” will not be allowed.